riceissa/issarice.com/wiki/converging-to-givewell-from-first-principles.md

     the community in various ways.
 I haven't [personally donated][donations] to GiveWell or its recommended charities, but many of the people I have interacted with have.
+  * I assume access to the Wikipedia [timeline of nonprofit evaluation][tone].
+    (Disclosure: I wrote the original version of the timeline, which was subsequently expanded by Vipul Naik, who also has [involvement with the EA community][vip_i].)
+In particular, I assume that one knows about the existence of GiveWell, Charity Navigator, and the Gates Foundation.

 The point of the exercise is that I'm trying to create a "clean environment" where I can reason about topics that effective altruists frequently discuss,